tassdr/framework-energy-consumption/README.md

 <br />
 The execution of each framework requires around 1 hour for all the 20 repetitions.

-For have a more clear folder with all the results, we edited by hand the names of the folders.
+For have a more clear folder with all the results (output folder), we edited by hand the names of the folders.
 Every time that a test has been performed we edited the name of the output folder adding "_nameframework" ath the end.
 This has been done just for have a more readble folder.

 *Note: Remember that the pc and the device need to be connected in the same network.*